davidsunuwar007/DOS-attack-simulation-and-Wireshark-analysis/README.md

 - We go to the terminal by pressing the terminal icon in the top left corner.

-- Just like in Ubuntu we update our system.
+- Just like in Ubuntu, we update our system.

   ```
   sudo apt-get update
   ```

-- Like in the attacker's machine we don't need Nmap and hping3 tool in the victim's device.
+- Like in the attacker's machine, we don't need Nmap and hping3 tool in the victim's device.
 Instead, we need to open our ports and we need Wireshark to analyse our network traffic.
 We will host the Apache server in port 80 and allow attackers to attack through port 80.
 We installed the Apache server with this command.
 ```
 sudo apt install apache2
 ```
-Once it's been installed you can start it with this command.
+Once it's been installed, you can start it with this command.
 ```
 sudo systemctl start apache2
 ```
 This hosts the Apache server in port 80.
 We can visit the server by typing our IP address into the web browser.

-- We can see the IP address of our machine with this command.
+- We can see our machine's IP address with this command.
 ```
 ifconfig
 ```